xmonader/info_foundation/docs/collaboration/How_to_contribute.md

 Responsibilities

-- investigate all changes made to code before a release
+- Investigate all changes made to code before a release
-- when a release do all the builds (compilation) and publish the builds
+- When a release do all the builds (compilation) and publish the builds
-- sign the builds so everyone in the field knows that the guardian has verified the quality of the code and has compiled to code (avoid backdoors)
+- Sign the builds so everyone in the field knows that the guardian has verified the quality of the code and has compiled to code (avoid backdoors)

 Why